Automorphism groups of graphs of bounded Hadwiger number: Infinite edge-transitive graphs with two ends

 Overall, we obtain the following lemma concluding this section.

 \begin{lem} Let $G$ be a connected, locally finite, $K_{h+1}$-minor-free, twin-free and edge-transitive graph with two ends.
 Then, the automorphism group of~$G$ is a~$\Gamma_{h+1}$-group. \end{lem}

-\begin{proof} By \cref{lem:pathsTransitive}, there are vertex-disjoint paths $P_1,\ldots,P_m$ connecting the two ends such that $H\coloneqq H_{P_1,\ldots,P_m}$ is transitive.
-As a finite transitive graph, the graph~$H$ is 2-connected or has at most 2 vertices.
+\begin{proof} By \cref{lem:pathsTransitive}, there are vertex-disjoint paths $P_1,\ldots,P_m$ connecting the two ends such that $H\coloneqq H_{P_1,\ldots,P_m}$ is vertex-transitive.
+As a finite vertex-transitive graph, the graph~$H$ is 2-connected or has at most 2 vertices.
 In the latter case, it holds that $|L_i|=1< h$ or $|L_i|=2<h$ for all (primary) levels $i\in\ZZ$.
 In the former case, we apply \cref{cor:small,lem:cylindrical} to conclude that $G$ is a subdivision of the twisted cylindrical grid or $|L_i|\leq h+1$ for all $i\in\ZZ$.

 In either case, the automorphism group $\aut(G)$ has a normal subgroup~$\Delta\trianglelefteq\aut(G)$ that leaves the level sets fixed.
 The quotient $\aut(G)/\Delta$ is a cyclic or an infinite dihedral group.
 If an automorphism in $\Delta$ fixes all points in the sets~$L_i$, it must fix all points since~$G$ is twin-free.
 Since the action on the (primary) level sets is faithful, it thus suffices to consider the action of~$\Delta$ on the sets~$L_i$.
 If~$|L_i|\leq h+1$ the normal subgroup~$\Delta$ is a subgroup of a direct product of symmetric groups~$S_{h+1}$.
 If $G$ is a subdivision of the twisted cylindrical grid, the normal subgroup $\Delta$ is a subgroup of a direct product of dihedral groups since~$H$ is a cycle. \end{proof}